Robert Grau Memorial Savanna

 The Robert Grau Memorial Savanna is located on the ridge north of the cooperage at Motor Mill.
 Robert Grau was a charter member of the Clayton County Conservation Board and enjoyed spending time outdoors in both woodlands and prairies.

-The Grau family approached the Conservation Board about a memorial project, the Conservation Board wanted to recreate the mid-1800’s historic oak savanna landscape at Motor Mill.
+The Grau family approached the Conservation Board about a memorial project at a time when the Conservation Board wanted to recreate the mid-1800’s historic oak savanna landscape at Motor Mill.
 Thus a strong working partnership began.

 In early 2005, the project began by removing the smaller trees from the ridge top and leaving only the dominant bur, white and red oak and walnut trees.
 The open canopy has now allowed more sunlight to reach the forest floor and has promoted the resurgence of native prairie plant species.